maxbarnas/sigkill.dk/blog/2018-06-13-tfp-trip-report.md

 Next up was a position paper (well, talk): *Graph Reduction Hardware Revisited*.
-The presenter argued that while graph reduction hardware was outcompeted by commodity hardware in the 80s, the death of sequential speedups and (especially) the rise of FPGAs means we should reconsider this old idea.
+The presenter argued that while graph reduction hardware was out-competed by commodity hardware in the 80s, the death of sequential speedups and (especially) the rise of FPGAs means we should reconsider this old idea.
 There seems to be two ways of going about
-it: either compile a functional (core) language directly to a hardware description language, or compile it to a set of supercombinators (think SKI), an interpretor for which is then manually implemented on an FPGA.
+it: either compile a functional (core) language directly to a hardware description language, or compile it to a set of supercombinators (think SKI), an interpreter for which is then manually implemented on an FPGA.
 I think the latter is what the presenter was most enthusiastic about.
 I am less enthusiastic about the idea as a whole;
 or rather I believe it is premature.
 FPGAs are not some perfectly